soyCarballeira/Copywriting-guide/README.md

 # Copywriting Guide
-> Curated content to become a copywriter.
+> Curated content to become a copywriter🖋

 Inspired by [P1xt guides for programming](https://github.com/P1xt/p1xt-guides), and after paying ~€800 for a copywriting course that was barely more than a series of blog posts, I asked for a refund and began my journey to compile the best free material to become a copywriter.
 Note that, at this point, I'm doing this for myself, so I'll include material both in Spanish and English.